 Meet owner/executive chef Marcel Link of Bridgehampton’s Hudson Blue Crab House (formerly Mercado) at Dan’s Taste of Two Forks presented by Farrell Building Company and hosted by chef, caterer and award-winning actor David Burtka on Saturday, July 21 at Fairview Farm in Bridgehampton, located on beautiful Mecox Bay.
 Link says that, much like the thousands of patrons at Dan’s Taste of Summer events, his favorite part of the action is “trying other restaurants’ food,” but that’s because “restaurateurs don’t go out much.”
-Be sure to sample Link’s Jumbo Lump Mini Crab Cakes at
+Be sure to sample Link’s Jumbo Lump Mini Crab Cakes at the event.

 Who inspired your career the most?